dsarrut/gate-exercices/README.md

 Follow the following exercises and provide a written report.
 The general idea it to try to understand every commands in the macro files to be able to analyze the results.

+Simulations macros may be found here: https://gitlab.com/dsarrut/gate-courses (you can download the zip file or clone the git repository).